Voggenreiter Verlag: History

 After the National Socialists seized power in 1933, the publishing program underwent significant changes.
-The inability to cater to the Boy Scouts and scout members - a crucial target group for financial stability - led to a shift in focus.
-The publishing house began producting songbooks for the Hitler Youth and numerous military titles.
+The inability to cater to the Boy Scouts and scout members – a crucial target group for financial stability – led to a shift in focus.
+The publishing house began producing songbooks for the Hitler Youth and numerous military titles.
 Among these were Erwin Rommel's Infanterie greift an and Hans Baumann's Morgen marschieren wir.
 Songbook of the German Soldiers.
 Additionally, they published colonial literature and literary works with a National Socialist orientation.

 In early 1937, the Reich Security Main Office confirmed in its Publishing Guidelines that Ludwig Voggenreiter Verlag, unlike the publishing house Günther Wolff, had fully embraced National Socialism.
 Two years after the Potsdam publishing house was dissolved in 1945, Ludwig Voggenreiter died in the Buchenwald Soviet internment camp.

 Two years after Voggenreiters death, his brother Heinrich transferred the remaining company rights of use to a new entity he named 'Voggenreiter Verlag', moving the company to Bad Godesberg.
 The company, once again focused on its pre-1933 themes, publishing bestselling songbooks such as Der Turm, published by Konrad Schilling and Helmut König in eleven booklets, and Der Kilometerstein.

 In 1967 Ernst Rüdiger Voggenreiter, Heinrich Voggenreiters son, founded the Xenophon record label which published songs by Reinhard Mey and Hannes Wader, and other musicians.
 In 1972 Ernst took over the management of the publishing house, developing it into a pure music publishing house.
 Throughout the 1970s and 1980s, the company began the production of music books for autodidacts, one notable book being the guitar book by Peter Bursch.

-After the death of Ernst Voggenreiter following a plane crash on the 17th of December 1992, his sons Charles and Ralph took over the management of the company.
+After the death of Ernst Voggenreiter following a plane crash on 17 December 1992, his sons Charles and Ralph took over the management of the company.
 They introduced musical instruments, CDs and DVDs to the companies portfolio.

 In May 2017, Voggenreiter moved from Bonn to Wachtberg.